Living in Hawaii – Which Island?

 Shopping for food in Waikiki – or anywhere in Hawaii, is probably going to be eye-opener number 2 after the high rental costs.

 If it seems like everything the checkout person runs through the register costs more than $5, that’s because it DOES!
 I first noticed this back in 2002.
 I was astounded, that after shopping for 90 minutes I didn’t have one thing in my full cart that was less than $5.
 You might find that too, don’t be surprised.
+It’s nearly impossible to go grocery shopping and come out spending less than $50 and probably more like $200.

 There are few grocery stores in Waikiki – the one that I always used was near Ala Moana Shopping Center and behind 747 Amana Street.
 It was always crowded, and there is a limited selection of foods.
 The other alternative is to shop at the local ABC Stores, but they are very high priced – and again, with a limited selection.